trpc-group/trpc-cpp/docs/en/trpc_protocol_service.md

 };
 ```

-The `SayHello` method is the name of the RPC method defined in the ProtoBuf file.
+The `SayHello` method is the name of the RPC method defined in the Protobuf file.
 If there are multiple methods, multiple methods will be generated here, and the user can rewrite each method according to their business needs.
 From the inheritance, it can be seen that the parent class is `::trpc::test::helloworld::Greeter` (defined in **bazel-bin/test/helloworld/helloworld.trpc.pb.h**), which inherits from `::trpc::RpcServiceImpl` (refer to: [rpc_service_impl](../../trpc/server/rpc/rpc_service_impl.h)).
 Therefore, it can be traced that `GreeterServiceImpl` is a subclass of `::trpc::Service` (refer to: [service](../../trpc/server/service.h)).

 In the above example, the value of `reply` is directly set in the `SayHello` method, which is a synchronous response.
 If the user wants to reply to the client later on their own, they can use asynchronous response.
 Please refer to: [Asynchronous response](./server_guide.md#Asynchronous-response) for more details.